Is Virginia a Medical Marijuana State?

 Virginia is a medical marijuana state where patients can obtain cannabis to treat the symptoms of their illnesses.
 To access medical marijuana in Virginia, patients need written certification from a physician registered with the Board of Pharmacy.
-After getting the recommendation, qualifying patients should apply online for the Virginia medical marijuana card through the Initial Applications site.
+A written certification is enough to access medicinal cannabis in the state.
+Still, patients can opt to apply for a state-issued medical marijuana card.

-The Virginia Board of Pharmacy functions as the medical marijuana program by facilitating patient access to medicinal cannabis.
+The Virginia Board of Pharmacy facilitates patient access to medicinal cannabis.
 The purpose of this page is to equip you with the necessary information you need to be a cannabis patient through the Virginia Medical Marijuana Program.
-When you are ready, go ahead and book an online appointment with a medical marijuana doctor in VA near you to get your written certification in minutes.
+When you are ready, book an appointment with a medical marijuana doctor in VA near you to get your written certification in minutes.

-Unlike most states that have legalized medical marijuana, Virginia does not have a dedicated medical marijuana program.
+Unlike most states that have legalized medical marijuana, Virginia doesn’t have a dedicated medical marijuana program.
 Instead, the Virginia Department of Health Professions, through the Board of Pharmacy, regulates medical marijuana in the state.
-Some of the functions include enabling patient access to medicinal cannabis, approving practitioners to certify patients, and regulating marijuana processors; essentially, the roles of a medical marijuana program.
+Some functions include enabling patient access to medicinal cannabis, approving practitioners to certify patients, and regulating marijuana processors; essentially, the roles of a medical marijuana program.

 Also, there are no qualifying conditions for a medical card in Virginia.
 So, it is up to your MMJ doctor to determine whether you could benefit from cannabis treatment.
 In most cases, cannabis doctors will consider cannabis treatment if you are suffering from: